Ulises-Rosas/OBc/README.md

 --list-of-geo  <filename>
                 List of geographical to search for.
 This list must contain both Area ID and Area Name separated by a comma (e.g. 70,Peru).
-Area ID is used for mining names from OBIS database and, likewise, Area Name is used for mining names from BOLD database.
+Area ID is used for mining names from OBIS database (please see: http://api.iobis.org/area) and, likewise, Area Name is used for mining names from BOLD database.

 --output-prefix <string>
                 Output prefix which will be used for naming validated names from both